mosip/documentation/docs/datashare.md

 Data is encrypted before sharing with partners.
 Learn more about [datashare encryption](data-protection.md#datashare).

-## Datashare entity relatioship diagram

-The relationship of Datashare Service with other services is explained here.
-NOTE: The numbers do not signify sequence of operations or control flow.
-Arrows indicate the data flow.
+The relationship of Datashare Service with other services is explained here. _NOTE: The numbers do not signify sequence of operations or control flow.
+Arrows indicate the data flow._

 ![](_images/datashare.png)